Adaptive variational simulation for open quantum systems: Method

 where $\rho\pqty{t}$ is the density matrix and $H$ is the Hamiltonian describing the system of interest.
 The environment density matrix is traced out while deriving the Lindblad equation and its interaction with the system (in the weak coupling regime) is taken care of by a dissipative term $\Lag\bqty{\rho\pqty{t}}$ which is given by the form,

-The operators $L_k$ are known as the Lindblad operators, and are taken to be dimensionless.
-Since the Lindblad equation is a dissipative model, the rate of dissipation or decay of the system over time is modeled by varying $\gamma_k$.
-The $\gamma_k$ are non-negative quantities with dimension of inverse time.
+The operators $L_k$ are known as the Lindblad operators, and are taken to be dimensionless. $\gamma_k$ are the dissipation rates, which are non-negative and possess a dimension of inverse time.
 Usually it is convenient to absorb $\gamma_k$ into the definition of $L_k$,

 Throughout our discussions, we have adopted the convention of setting $\hbar = 1$.